dynamicgamingsolutions/theme_name_repository/README.md

 <img src="https://github.com/dynamicgamingsolutions/theme_name_repository/blob/main/src/img/forms.png" alt="forms"/>

+Forms are used to add or edit entries in the Vendor, Cabinet, and Theme tables, ensuring proper relationships between them.
+Each form has specific requirements based on the table being updated:

+- **Vendor Form**: Requires only the name of the new vendor.
-The forms are restricted based on which option is selected. *Vendor* only requires that a new vendor be added. *Cabinet* requires the user to pick an existing vendor, along with adding a new cabinet.
-The new cabinet will have the Vendor ID associated with the vendor selected entered into the appropriate column for the new cabinet. *Theme* requires the user pick **BOTH** an existing vendor and existing cabinet before entering in a new theme.
-The Vendor ID and the Cabinet ID for the selections will be entered into the appropriate columns for the new theme.
+- **Cabinet Form**: Requires the user to select an existing vendor and add a new cabinet.
+The Vendor ID of the selected vendor will be automatically associated with the new cabinet.
+- **Theme Form**: Requires the user to select both an existing vendor and an existing cabinet before adding a new theme.
+The Vendor ID and Cabinet ID of the selected entries will be automatically associated with the new theme.

-The forms can vary depending on the view.
-If the user clicks on one of the buttons while in the **Table View** with all the themes listed, then the user will be given the option to Add to the respective table.
-If the user clicks on one of the buttons while in the **Detail View** after clicking on a row where the information for a single theme is shown, then the user will be able to Edit the information.
+The forms behave differently depending on the view:
+- In **Table View**, users can add new entries to the respective table.
+- In **Detail View**, users can edit the information of the selected entry.

-**Note:** If editing Cabinet or Vendor in the Vendor Edit Form or Cabinet Edit Form, then every cabinet and theme associated will have the new information associated with it. **THIS IS ONLY FOR BULK EDITION AND SHOULD BE DONE WITH CAUTION!!!**
+**Note:** If editing a Cabinet or Vendor in the Vendor Edit Form or Cabinet Edit Form, all associated cabinets and themes will be updated with the new information. **THIS IS ONLY FOR BULK EDITING AND SHOULD BE DONE WITH CAUTION!!!**